 Collecting Your Camino Certificate

 The moment arrives: they call your name in Latin as you step forward to collect your Camino Certificate, better known as the Compostela.
-The certificate feels substantial in your hands, official in a way that matches the weight of your journey.
+The certificate feels substantial in your hands, official in a way that matches the weight of what you’ve completed.

 Many pilgrims also request a distance certificate that details their specific route and the kilometres walked.
 Tuck these documents carefully into a folder or sturdy envelope: they’re surprisingly meaningful souvenirs that often end up framed back home.

-The certificate marks a transition – from pilgrim back to regular life, though many find they’re not quite the same person they were when they started walking.
+The certificate marks a transition: from pilgrim back to regular life, though many people feel changed by the walk.

 Post-Walk Essentials in Santiago